cloud-coder/docker-lab-2016/part-3/README.md

     docker service update --env-add UPDATE=1 api
     ```

-1. Now validate that the database data is still there from step 5.
+1. Now validate that the data is still there from step 5.
 Again go to `http://$(docker-machine ip worker-1):8080/explorer`